Which Scandinavian languages should I learn?

 English is not a rare commodity in the north of Europe (Sweden, Norway, Finland, Denmark, Iceland, and the Faroe Islands).

-And not only do they speak English exceptionally well, but they love it too.
+Not only do they speak English exceptionally well, but they love it, too.

-If they feel you cannot speak their language, they often switch to English to enable smoother conversations.
+If they feel you cannot speak their language, they often switch to English for smoother conversations.

-Since all share many similar aspects, it makes the learning process more comfortable.
-It is one of the main reasons; they learn English without trouble.
+Since they share many similar aspects, the learning process is more comfortable.
+This is one of the main reasons they learn English without trouble.

 They watch many English TV shows and movies from America, whereas French, German, or Italian dub almost everything from American English into their native language.